MJOLNIRPackage/MJOLNIR/docs/Introduction.rst

    pip install MJOLNIR

-Depending on the setup on the computer, one recomendation is to install MJOLNIR in a virtual environment through the use of e.g. conda or Anaconda with different packages.
+Depending on the set-up on the computer, one recomendation is to install MJOLNIR in a virtual environment through the use of e.g. conda or Anaconda with different packages.
 Currently, MJOLNIR is not installable through conda thus one needs to first set up the virtual environment and afterwards install the package through PyPI

 .. code-block:: bash